neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 The main difference between BQ.1.1 and XBB seems to be in the number of non-terminal domain (NTD) mutations that XBB has (due to being partially derived from BJ.1 which had many mutations there).

-There seems to be an increasing selection pressure for NTD mutations, thoug there seem to be a broader range of sites at which these mutations can be beneficial, e.g. around positions S:248-253, around S:210, and around S:140-160.
+There seems to be an increasing selection pressure for NTD mutations, though there seem to be a broader range of sites at which these mutations can be beneficial, e.g. around positions S:248-253, around S:210, and around S:140-160.
 In particular, the S:Y144- deletion seems to arise frequently in BQ.1.1 and other recent lineages and could potentially provide an additional growth advantage.

 It is plausible that with the RBD evolving to escape neutralizing antibodies, the NTD will become a relatively more important target for neutralizing antibodies - which in turn could lead to increased selection pressure for NTD mutations.